ArkhamsWarrior/Pokemon-Cards/README.md

 I'm working to make it so the content in the cards reveals when you hover over them instead of simply having the cards do the lift effect on hover.

 I also need to make it so all the cards are leveled prior to their hover.
 (The Shinx card is higher than Pikachu and Buizel card).

+Idea: Put an "X" in the top right of each image, giving the user the option to remove the card.
+An alert will return informing the user that they're about to delete the card from the selection.
+If they would like the card to return, press the button "Return Cards"